 We have mentioned before that the behavior of the nursing staff appears to be fairly automatic, and that procedures are followed without the intervention of the head nurse.
-Except for the fact that she tells the nurse where to place the patient, the nurse's behavior will hardly be all guided by the head nurse.
+Except for the fact that she tells the nurse where to place the patient, the nurse's behavior will hardly be ll guided by the head nurse.

 In order to understand this phenomenon it is necessary to first mention something of the stratification system of the ward.
 Essentially the ward can be differentiated into three groups of different status.
 In the first of these we have the graduate nurses, nursing assistants and the head nurse, and ward clerks.
 This constitutes the major grouping in the E.R. both in terms of size, and status.
-The primary characteristic of this group is that all the members are regular and permanent participants in the E.R. and have a wide experience of work on the ward, upon which they have ll This does not hold true for the periods when the students first come onto the ward.
-Then, the head nurse is likely to tell them what she wants them to do, and will direct them to various tasks.

-phytes in the E.R. and do not acquire any status until they have almost completed their four weeks in the ward.
+The primary characteristic of this group is that all the members are regular and permanent participants in the E.R. and have a wide experience of work on the ward, upon which they have developed a shared culture.
+The student nurses on the other hand are neophytes in the E.R. and do not acquire any status until they have almost completed their four weeks in the ward.
 As they progress through this period, they are gradually given responsibilities concomitant with the graduate nurses.
 They are put in charge of the surgeries and given autonomy on a par with the graduates.